sunset

 The upper section is mostly flat water paddling on tannin stained fresh water that provides an excellent mirror like quality on calm days.
 The water is exceptionally pure other than the tannins and because of this it doesn't support much life and fewer water birds will be noticed.
 Water can be brackish up past Lake Cootharaba and mangroves can be seen lining the shores.

-The lower and mostly tidal section ranges from 100 m to 300 m and passes through Lake Cooroibah on its way to a larger estuary near the mouth.
+The lower and mostly tidal section ranges from 100 m to 300 m wide and passes through Lake Cooroibah on its way to a larger estuary near the mouth.
 This section is linked directly to Lake Doonella and is indirectly connected to Lake Weyba via Weyba Creek.

-Logistics and Tides
+Logistics

 For the lower section, you can easily put in anywhere around the estuary that is away from the river mouth.
 The trickiest part will be finding a park especially around Noosa and Noosaville.
 For Noosa Woods Bay, Noosa Spit, it will be a short portage upwards from 50 m depending on your carpark.